ayushaupreti/open-ai-text-to-speech/README.md

 ## Web app

-This project can be found live at https://speechtextendpoints.netlify.app
+This project is live at https://speechtextendpoints.netlify.app